 Mornings are usually quite busy at the Vatican Museums, but you will have skip-the-line tickets to get in anyways, so you should not expect much delay getting in.
 If you are not going on a guided tour, book the earliest time slot available.

-Don’t forget to read my posts How To Get Vatican Museum Tickets and How To Visit The Sistine Chapel.
+Don’t forget to read my post How To Get Vatican Museum Tickets.

 The Colosseum opens daily at 9:00 am.
 Closing time varies depending on the season and can be anything between 4:30 pm in the winter months to 7:15 pm in the spring and summer months.
 It’s closed on 25th December and the 1st of January.